Tom Tribone: Management style

 As an undergraduate,Tribone was exposed to the research of psychologist Frederick Herzberg at Case Western Reserve University, where Herzberg served as a professor.
 Partly based on these findings and his own experience, Tribone developed a unique, people-centered management style that has been written about by authors such as Robert H. Waterman Jr. (the co-author of one of the most influential business books ever written, In Search of Excellence).

 In his book, What America Does Right Waterman has written of Tribone: "But Tom Tribone is one of those people who resist the status quo.
 Tribone has the 'Colombo' factor, like Detective Colombo on the old television show, if something doesn’t make sense, Tribone asks why and keeps asking until he gets an answer that does make sense.”
 In this book, Tribone's ideas were summarized in the title of a chapter called "Everyone a Leader" in which Waterman described some of Tribone's management concepts.
 One example related how, while leading a unionized manufacturing plant early in his career, Tribone materially increased manufacturing capability and employee satisfaction through a new combination of specific guidance and light-handed supervision.
 In Robert M. Grant's case study, "AES Corporation: Rewriting the Rules of Management," Grant relayed Tribone's ideas on the subject of teams and how they can be, in Tribone's words, "a natural way to get big things done while preserving the dignity of each person."

+Volunteer service

+In addition to his profession career, Tribone is known for molding the next generation of Catholic Youth Organization (CYO) basketball legends.
+He served as a head coach in the CYO basketball program in Northern Virginia for many years.
+Tribone emphasized competition and personal accountability in his coaching philosophy, often reinforcing the importance of effort and postgame juiceboxes.
+Notably, Tribone led a 6th grade team to finish second in Division 1 of the CYO league in 2008.